Herbert Hudson Taylor

 Herbert Hudson Taylor (3 April 1861 – 6 June 1950), British Protestant Christian missionary to China, author, speaker and eldest son of James Hudson Taylor, founder of the China Inland Mission and Maria Jane Dyer.
-He served there for over 50 years – the last three as one of the prisoners of the Japanese at the Weifang internment camp during World War II along with Eric Liddell and 1500 others.
+He served there for over 50 years – the last three as one of the prisoners of the Japanese at the Weihsien internment camp during World War II along with Eric Liddell and 1500 others.

 Herbert Taylor was four when his father founded the China Inland Mission.
 He had been born in London during his parents’ first furlough in England together.
 At the time of his birth, they were living with his aunt and uncle Amelia and Benjamin Broomhall at 63 Westbourne Grove, in Bayswater.
 In 1866 at the age of five Herbert and his parents, three siblings and sixteen other missionaries sailed to China aboard the Lammermuir (clipper) as part of the famous Lammermuir Party.
 During the four-month-long voyage the ship was nearly wrecked by two typhoons.